d-Akkya/Ai-Chat-Bot/README.md

 ## 📋 Example Usage
 Send a message on WhatsApp or Instagram, and the chatbot will respond based on the context:
 - **User**: "Hey, can you help me with my order?"
 - **Chatbot**: "Sure!
-Please provide your order number, and I'll check the details for you."
+Please provide your order number & I'll check the details for you."

 ## 🤝 Contributing
 Contributions are welcome!
-Feel free to fork this repository, create a branch, and submit a pull request.
+Feel free to fork this repository, create a branch & submit a pull request.

 ## 📞 Contact
 For any queries or suggestions, please reach out :